 A linked block is an instance of a library block and contains a link to that library block that serves as the block type's prototype.
 The link consists of the path of the library block that serves as the instance's prototype.
 The link allows the linked block to update whenever the corresponding prototype in the library changes (Update a Linked Block).
 This ensures that your model always uses the latest version of the block.

-Note: The data tip for a linked block shows the name of the library block it references (see Block Tool Tips).
+Note: The tooltip for a linked block shows the name of the library block it references.

 You can change the values of a linked block's parameters (including in an existing mask).
 You cannot add a new mask for linked blocks or edit the mask setup, that is, add or remove mask parameters or change mask behavior.